jina-ai/jina/README.md

 ## Join Us

 Jina is backed by [Jina AI](https://jina.ai).
-[We are actively hiring](https://jobs.jina.ai) full-stack developers, solution engineers to build the next neural search ecosystem in open source.
+[We are actively hiring](https://jobs.jina.ai) AI engineers, solution engineers to build the next neural search ecosystem in opensource.

 ## Contributing